its-vccground/Guess-my-number/README.md

 ```
 *Remember to replace 10.0.0.150 with your own HA IP in all the eight cards configuration in above code.

-Thats it !!!
+## Bingo!!!
+Thats it.

 Everything is well explained on "vccground" YouTube Channel https://www.youtube.com/@the_vccground , Please refer to Video #50 for deep understanding.

 Join "vccground" telegram channel https://t.me/vccground for any discussion on all my project.